Optimize ad delivery with targeted in-sync audiences

 The types supported are shown below.

-In the next section, you will need to denote the audience segment ID(s) with which the identifiers from the previous section should be associated.
-Here, you can either specify a column from your model (to associate each identifier with a different segment) or a singular value (to associate all identifiers with the same segment).
+In the next section, you will need to denote the audience segment IDs with which the identifiers from the previous section should be associated.
+Here, you can either specify a column from your model (to associate each identifier with a different segment) or a static value (to associate all identifiers with the same segment).
 Use the toggle on the right of the field in sync configuration to flip between these two options.

 The file name field will allow you to specify the prefix and the name of the file that you want to use for your results.
 In the screenshot below, we've specified that we want the file to be called results.csv, with a custom prefix.